shervine/chat-widget/README.md

 # Student-Chat-Widget
-A JS-based responsive web application for chatting with students live.
+A JS-based responsive web application for Mench instructors to chat with their bootcamp students, live.